Fariha Razzaq Haroon: Early life and education

 Fariha Razak Haroon was the daughter of an eminent civil engineer Abdul Razaq, who worked as a Chief Engineering Advisor to the Saudi Royal Air Force, after retirement as an Engineer in Chief Directorate of the Pakistan Army.
 He later went on to serve in politics and assisted Benazir Bhutto during her tenure as a Prime Minister.
 Fariha's mother Nishat Afza was a poet and an eminent social worker, graduated from Punjab University.
 During her time in the Punjab Assembly, she moved many private bills and motions for human rights and for the underprivileged.
 She hailed from Toba Tek Singh where her family was operating a radio station since 2007.

 Fariha completed her schooling from Convent of Jesus and Mary, Murree, as a high performing student she excelled in studies, as well as sports.
 She was captain of the volleyball team and was also presented with a lifetime achievement award by the school for being an outstanding student and in recognition of her accomplishments.

 She studied Communications & Journalism Innovation at Stanford University, USA, as well as English Literature and French from Kinnaird College in Lahore, Pakistan.

 She also earned a fellowship in Social Justice & Democracy, at University College London, UK, and was an alumnus of the National Defence University, Islamabad.

 She earned a bachelor of arts degree.

 She was a journalist, who remained Director Public Relations with the Jang Group of Newspapers.

 Razzaq married Hazar Khan Bijarani in 2008.

-Her illustrious career as a writer won her various accolades as an eloquent journalist and human rights activist.
+Her career as a writer won her various accolades as a journalist and human rights activist.
 Over a span of 30 years, she wrote more than 1,000 articles for national and international publications.

 Political career

 She was nominated as the candidate of the Pakistan People's Party (PPP) for the reserved seats for women.
 She was elected to the Provincial Assembly of Sindh as a candidate for a reserved seat for women in the 2002 Pakistani general election.

-As a member of the assembly, she took up significant social and human rights causes to support, specifically: Karo Kari, domestic violence, runaway marriages, child labour, women’s rights and forced labour.
+As a member of the assembly, she took up significant social and human rights causes to support, specifically: Karo Kari, domestic violence, runaway marriages, child labour, women's rights and forced labour.

 She was involved with multiple NGOs, including the Human Rights Commission of Pakistan, to support various significant causes.
 She held workshops and regularly toured the interior parts of the country to create awareness on transitional justice, conflict prevention, family planning, education, human rights and peace building.